devmcclu/devmcclu.github.io-old/projects/proj-1.md

 ---
 layout: post
-title: 'Gamedev @ IU'
+title: 'Gamedev @ IU: TechSIG Officer - July 2018 to Present'
 ---
-# Gamedev @ IU: TechSIG Officer - July 2018 to Present

 Gamedev @ IU is Indiana University Bloomington's student organization for game developers, new and experienced.
-I am one of the founding members of the Tech Special interest group.
-As an Officer of the Tech SIG, I help create materials to teach and discuss topics in video game technology.
+I am one of the founding members of the Tech Special interest group, where we focus on the programming and technical aspects of video game production.
+As an Officer of the Tech SIG, I create materials to teach and discuss topics in video game technology with a focus on open source tools such as Git.

 [GD@IU Website](http://gdiu.org/)